It's a bit tricky to explain what exactly a file system is in just one sentence.

 Firmwares - BIOS-based or UEFI-based - reside on a non-volatile memory, like a flash ROM attached to the motherboard.

-When you power on your computer, the firmware is the first program to run.
+When you press the power button on your computer, the firmware is the first program to run.

 The mission of the firmware (among other things) is to boot up the computer, run the operating system, and pass it the control of the whole system.

-The first few screens you see before your operating system's logo appears are the output of your computer's firmware, verifying the health of hardware components and the memory.
+The first few screens you see before your Windows logo appears are the output of your computer's firmware, verifying the health of hardware components and the memory.

-The initial check is confirmed with a beep, indicating everything is good to go.
+The initial check is confirmed with a beep (usually on PCs), indicating everything is good to go.

-MBR partitioning scheme is a part of the BIOS specifications, and used by BIOS-based firmwares.
+MBR partitioning scheme is a part of the BIOS specifications and is used by BIOS-based firmware.

 On MBR-partitioned disks, the first sector on the storage device contains essential data to boot up the system.